Medically reviewed on Nov 15, 2018

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience headache, pharyngitis, or ear pain.
-Have patient report immediately to prescriber signs of infection, severe dizziness, passing out, severe rhinitis, severe nosebleed, nasal sores, wheezing, thrush, severe nausea, severe vomiting, severe loss of strength and energy, or vision changes (HCAHPS).
+• Patient may experience headache, dizziness, pharyngitis, or ear pain.
+Have patient report immediately to prescriber signs of infection, signs of adrenal gland problems (severe nausea, vomiting, severe dizziness, passing out, muscle weakness, severe fatigue, mood changes, lack of appetite, or weight loss), severe rhinitis, severe nosebleed, nasal sores, rhinorrhea, wheezing, thrush, or vision changes (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.